Code-Institute-Submissions/SilviaSaverino-Grape-Escape-WWOOFing-Experience/README.md

 A last paragraph mentions a FAQs page – not yet created! – that will allow the user to gather more information whilst waiting for a reply to their enquiry.

+### *Footer*
+The footer is coherent with the layout and style of the header and nav bar; at this time it only includes links to social media pages ,all of them opening in a new tab to facilitate the user navigation.

 ## *Technologies Used*
 I have used several technologies that have enabled this design to work:
 -	[HTML]()